 The amalgamation of the two parishes occurred in 2004 at the direction of then Archbishop Barry Hickey.

-St Dominic’s Innaloo Parish was officially inaugurated on 1 November 1954 when the school/church was built and the school was opened and blessed on 6 February 1955 by Archbishop Prindiville.
+St Dominic’s Innaloo Parish history is closely tied to that of the school.
+It was officially inaugurated on 1 November, 1954 when the school/church was built and the school was opened and blessed on 6 February 1955 by Archbishop Prindiville.

 The church was built in 1970 largely by parishioners.
 The presbytery was built by contract builders around the same time.

 Upgrades were made over the years and were completed in 2010